 I observed an English class at my school reading the recent post by Betsy Childs entitled “Why We Should Legalize Murder for Hire.”

 Some were horrified at first at the suggestion that “hit men [could] provide a valuable service to society” by helping women deal with “unwanted marriages,” but they quickly understood they were dealing with satire.
 Their appreciation of the author’s wit was evidenced by the readers’ giggles and parenthetic comments.

-We don’t find out that the author is actually building a parallel between killing one’s spouse and killing one’s unborn child.
+Students see that the author is building a parallel between killing one’s spouse and killing one’s unborn child.

 The students commended the cleverness of Childs’ analogy when she says that “matrimony severely curtails a woman’s freedom” and that “the better course is to avoid unwanted marriage in the first place,” and “it is her marriage; only she can decide when it must end” . . .